Last updated on September 29th, 2023.

 Re-Rolling Pie Dough Scraps:

-I was able to have two extra galettes simply by re-rolling the pie crust scraps.
+I could have two extra galettes simply by re-rolling the pie crust scraps.

 BUT! you can not re-roll pie craps as you would cookie or donut dough.

 Place scraps between two pieces of plastic wrap in a way overlapping each over.
 Then re-roll the scraps into a smooth layer and refrigerate for about 30 minutes.
 Here you can find a step-by-step tutorial on how to use pie crust scraps.

 Great news!
 It is SUPER EASY to know when the galettes are ready.
 Simply by looking at the crust.
 When the crust is dark brown, and it is firm when lifting, then it is done.

 It is essential to “keep an eye” on the galettes as they are baking.
 My oven is different than yours, and baking times might differ.
 If overbaked the apples might lose their shape, create a gap between the filling and crust. (not a big deal either way!)

 I have a few important notes about this Mini Apple Galettes Recipe :

 - Check out my post about The Best Apples For Baking for the perfect apples for your galette.